-- 4.7 These guidelines set out the administrative and governance framework within which the ORSA should be performed.
-While the framework should be commensurate to the nature, scale and risks of the business, firms should recognise the need for effective documentation and record keeping.
-This should be extensive enough to cover both the policy defining the methodology under which the assessment is undertaken and observing protocols on the production of reports containing the eventual outcomes. - 4.8 The PRA expects the Board to play an active part at various stages, providing initial steering on how the ORSA should be designed and documented, challenging on risk identification and mitigation along the way and culminating in the Board approving and communicating the finished product.
+4.7 These guidelines set out the administrative and governance framework within which the ORSA should be performed.
+Whilst the framework should be commensurate to the nature, scale and risks of the business, firms should recognise the need for effective documentation and record keeping.
+This should be extensive enough to cover both the policy defining the methodology under which the assessment is undertaken and observing protocols on the production of reports containing the eventual outcomes.

+4.8 The PRA expects the Board to play an active part at various stages, providing initial steering on how the ORSA should be designed and documented, challenging on risk identification and mitigation along the way and culminating in the Board approving and communicating the finished product.
 Its involvement is likely to need to be far more extensive than setting risk appetites and tolerances and firms are expected to plan a schedule of Board meetings to allow adequate time and opportunity for discussion as work on the ORSA proceeds.
-The PRA may check that such arrangements have been made by firms - 4.9 As part of good capital management, regular stress and scenario tests should be carried out and recorded in a similar fashion as under the existing regulatory regime.
-The PRA expects these tests to be proportionate to the nature, scale and complexity of the business and for relevant management or mitigating actions to be incorporated as appropriate within the ORSA and before its conclusion. - 4.10 The guidelines provide for both an internal report and supervisory report describing the outcome of the assessments.
-For all firms, and specifically to avoid smaller and lower risk firms having to produce two reports, the PRA will accept the internal report as the supervisory report, providing it is sufficiently detailed and granular to serve the latter purpose.
+The PRA may check that such arrangements have been made by firms fashion as under the existing regulatory regime.
+The PRA expects these tests to be proportionate to the nature, scale and complexity of the business and for relevant management or mitigating actions to be incorporated as appropriate within the ORSA and before its conclusion.